CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/terraform.md

 ## How to Use

-Once you have everything installed, obtain your Meraki API key, set up your authentication and start building your first Terraform configuration file.
+Once you have installed the packages, obtain your Meraki API key, set up your authentication and start building your first Terraform configuration file.

 ### API Authentication

-The easiest way to provide access to your Meraki infrastracture is by setting your API key to an environment variable.
+The easiest way to provide access to your Meraki infrastructure is by setting your API key to an environment variable.

 1. **Environment Variable**